nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1.  **Environment** - Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1.  **Environment** - Should work on any _mainstream OS_ as long as it has Java `11` installed.
-2.  **Environment** - Should be able to store 1000 words with less than 10MB storage.
+2.  **Environment** - Should be able to store 100 words with less than 30MB storage.
 3.  **Performance** - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4.  **Performance** - Should be able to handle any user input within 2 seconds.
+4.  **Performance** - Should be able to handle most of the user input within 2 seconds.
-5.  **Quality** - Should be able to update learned words according to schedule and maintain the left ones when a learning session accidentally closes.
+5.  **Quality** - Should be able to update already memorized words accordingly and maintain the left ones when a learning session accidentally closes.
-6.  **Quality** - Should be able to provide the learner with a reasonable and personalized time schedule for language learning.
+6.  **Quality** - Should be able to provide the learner with a reasonable time schedule for language learning.
 7.  **Quality** - Should be able to handle any user input correctly without crashing.
-8.  **Capacity** - Should be able to hold up to 100 flash cards without a noticeable sluggishness(longer than 2 seconds) in performance for typical usage.
+8.  **Capacity** - Should be able to hold up to 100 flash cards without a noticeable sluggishness(longer than 5 seconds) in performance for typical usage.

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Windows, Linux, Unix, macOS
 * **Proficiency level**: A number that indicates how well a user knows a word.
 The higher the number, the better the user knows the word.
 * **Flashcard**: A virtual card with a word on one side and its translation on the other side
 * **Word**: A word in the language you want to learn